swiftlang/swift-evolution/proposals/nnnn-async-await.md

 * If the callee’s executor is different from the caller’s executor, a suspension point is reached and a partial task to resume the task is enqueued on the caller’s executor.
 * The caller resumes executing on its executor.
 If the callee returned normally, the result of the expression is the value returned by the function; otherwise, the expression throws the error that was thrown from the callee.

-That is, calls to `async` functions run synchronously from the perspective of their caller, like an ordinary call.
-However, they may execute on a different executor, requiring the task to be briefly suspended.
+From the caller's perspective, `async` calls behave similarly to synchronous calls, except that they may execute on a different executor, requiring the task to be briefly suspended.
 Note also that the duration of `inout` accesses is potentially much longer due to the suspension over the call, so `inout` references to shared mutable state that is not sufficiently isolated are more likely to produce a dynamic exclusivity violation.

 ### Cancellation